neuroinformatics-unit/datashuttle/_sources/pages/get_started.md.txt

 ## Logging

-Detailed logs of all configuration changes, full paths to created directories and data transfers are logged to a .datashuttle directory in the local project directory.
+Detailed logs of all configuration changes, full paths to created folders and data transfers are logged to a .datashuttle folder in the local project folder.
 These logs are named with the command (e.g. make_config_file), date and time of creation.

 ## Convenience Functions